skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       /datasets-storage:
         name: sky-dataset  # Name of storage, optional when source is bucket URI
         source: /local/path/datasets  # Source path, can be local or s3/gcs URL.
 Optional, do not specify to create an empty bucket.
-        store: s3  # Could be either 's3' or 'gcs'; default: None.
+        store: s3  # Could be either 's3', 'gcs' or 'r2'; default: None.
 Optional.
-        persistent: True  # Defaults to True; can be set to false.
+        persistent: True  # Defaults to True; can be set to false to delete bucket after cluster is downed.
 Optional.
         mode: MOUNT  # Either MOUNT or COPY.
+Defaults to MOUNT.
 Optional.

       # Copies a cloud object store URI to the cluster.
 Can be private buckets.
       /datasets-s3: s3://my-awesome-dataset